 Filling stations are located on most islands.
 Distances between filing stations may vary so make sure you have enough fuel to reach the next one.

-There are no pay station at the tunnels.
-Drive through the tunnel without stopping and pay at one of these petrol stations:
+There are no pay stations at the tunnels.
+You can choose to pay online, or drive through the tunnel without stopping and pay at one of these petrol stations:

 Effo – Kollafjørður

 Effo – Klaksvík

 Magn – Miðvágur

 Payment must be made within three days.
 If payment is not made, the bill will be sent by post to the owner of the car.